fsharp/fslang-design/FSharp-7.0/FS-1083-srtp-type-no-whitespace.md

 ## Alternatives

 The main alternative is "don't do this" and continue to require the extra space.
-However, this is somewhat of a parlor trick to memorize, which we want to avoid from a language design standpoiht.
+However, this is somewhat of a parlor trick to memorize, which we want to avoid from a language design standpoint.

 ## Compatibility